linode/docs/docs/websites/hosting-a-website.md

 ### Optimize MySQL for a Linode 1GB

-MySQL consumes a lot of memory when using the default configuration.
+MySQL consumes lots of memory when using the default configuration.
 To set resource constraints, you'll need to edit the MySQL configuration file.

  {: .note }
 >